llogiq/llogiq.github.io/_posts/2018-08-25-synstruct.md

 which appears to be written roughly a year ago.
 The used `syn` was also quite old, so I looked around to find if there were some improvements I could use.

-I was in luck – what I found was the ['synstructure`] crate which makes writing procedural macros a breeze (as a testament, the git stats show that I deleted more lines than I added, despite adding a sizable chunk of new functionality).
+I was in luck – what I found was the [`synstructure`] crate which makes writing procedural macros a breeze (as a testament, the git stats show that I deleted more lines than I added, despite adding a sizable chunk of new functionality).
 Also the crate is well-documented, so you can find examples for most things you